charliecalvert/CloudNotes/Assignments/Prog219Final2016.md

 These features of your final demonstrate that you understand the basics taught in the course, that you came to class regularly, and made a good faith effort to complete the course.

-Your next priority should be to:
+Your next set of priorities include:

-- Be sure your code is thoroughly refactored into
+- Ensuring your code is thoroughly refactored into
   - Renewable and Energy Types folders on the client and server
   - Files in the routes directory for handling various tasks such as responding to requests for  **renewables** data, **high-tech-energy** data and **settings** data.
 - At least one of the following: